Chicago Alliance

 Opening Reception: June 12, 2026, 6:00–8:00 p.m.

 The Chicago Alliance of Visual Artists (CAVA) is pleased to present our juried Small Works Exhibition at the Elmhurst Artists' Guild Gallery this coming spring, from May 30 – June 26.
 Small artwork often conveys greater meaning by encouraging intimacy, compelling detailed observation, and fostering emotional connection.
 Small artworks are often perceived as a "treasure," inviting viewers to look closer to discover its secrets.
-CAVA artists are encouraged to apply to this juried show with works in all media not exceeding 24" in any one direction (including frame).
+CAVA artists were encouraged to apply to this juried show with works in all media not exceeding 24" in any one direction (including frame).

 AWARDS: Best of Show $200 | 3 Awards of Excellence $100 | 3 Honorable Mentions $50 Blick Gift Certificate